Andre-Vitorino/EDA_Houses/README.md

 # EDA House Sales
 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

-OBS: To run this code into your PC, is recommended that you run the requirements.txt, to get the same packages I'm using in my PC
+OBS: To run this code into your PC, is recommended that you run the requirements.txt, to get the same packages I'm runned in my PC

 In this project i maked a exploratory data analysis to awnser some questions / hypothesis and create some insights.
 Follow above all the questions / hyphotesis: